 How are community colleges responding to COVID-19?

-Many classes have been shifted to an online format due to COVID-19.
+Some classes have been shifted to online formats.
 Face-to-face instruction does continue in certain programs, with the addition of social distancing, mask wearing, and increased sanitizing.

 There are additional resources below to help students during COVID-19: